Hurricane Isaac to hit New Orleans, making landfall soon

 In other preparations, oil production in the U.S. Gulf of Mexico nearly ground to a halt, and ports and coastal refineries curtailed operations as Isaac neared.

 At 5 p.m.
-CDT (2200 GMT), the Hurricane Center said Isaac was centered about 105 miles southeast of New Orleans with top sustained winds of 80 miles per hour.
+CDT (2200 GMT), the Hurricane Center said Isaac was centred about 105 miles (170 km) southeast of New Orleans with top sustained winds of 80 miles per hour (130 kph).

-The storm, becoming better organized as it nears land, was traveling at a relatively slow 8 mph.
+The storm, becoming better organized as it nears land, was travelling at a relatively slow 8 mph (13 kph).
 That pace is a concern for people in its path since slow-moving cyclones can bring higher rainfall totals.

-Isaac was about 370 miles wide and due to make landfall at the mouth of the Mississippi River within the hour.
+Isaac was about 370 miles (595 km) wide and due to make landfall at the mouth of the Mississippi River within the hour.

 Heavy rains and big storm surges were also forecast for parts of Mississippi, Alabama and the Florida Panhandle.